rschildmeijer/elastica/README.md

     * One node per ip.

+    * Only support for one seed

     * Concern: (theoretically) could end up with two connections to a single node.
       (hint: interleaved incoming/outcoming connections)

     TODO

-    * Gossip stage 2 and stage 3
-    * deduce a sane cluster state when a new node joins the cluster (dead nodes > 0)
+    * Deduce a sane cluster state when a new node joins the cluster (dead nodes > 0)
+        solution: only gossip alive_nodes
+    * Use protobuf (http://code.google.com/apis/protocolbuffers/docs/pythontutorial.html) for messaging